-The bill amends the offense of criminal child enticement.
-Most notably, the bill adds the element "for an unlawful purpose" that must be present as part of soliciting, coaxing, enticing, or luring any child under 14 years of age to accompany a person in any manner, including entering into any vehicle or onto any vessel.
+The bill prohibits under the offense of criminal child enticement a person, for an unlawful purpose, from soliciting, coaxing, enticing, or luring a child under 14 to accompany the person in any manner, including entering into any vehicle or onto any vessel, when the person has no express or implied authority to engage in that conduct and is not a specified official.
 This change is in response to decisions made in three Ohio courts of appeals which held that the general prohibition under the offense of criminal child enticement to be unconstitutionally overbroad in violation of the First Amendment to the United States Constitution.
 The most recent decision occurred on February 20, 2013.